mvollmer/foreman-cockpit/README.md

 Foreman itself, and one for the Smart Proxy ("Capsule" in Satellingo, but we will keep calling it a proxy here).

-So we need two patches, and some more gems to satisfy their
+So we need two patches, and one more gems to satisfy their
 dependencies:

 ```
-# yum install patch
 # gem install net-ssh --version 4.2

 # cd /opt/theforeman/tfm/root/usr/share/gems/gems/foreman_remote_execution-1.6.7/